-- DO NOT use injection material containing aluminum. - DO NOT administer undiluted. - Only glucose 5% infusion solution is to be used as a diluent.
+- DO NOT use injection material containing aluminium. - DO NOT administer undiluted. - Only glucose 5% infusion solution is to be used as a diluent.
 DO NOT dilute for infusion with sodium chloride or chloride containing solutions. - DO NOT mix with any other medicinal products in the same infusion bag or administer simultaneously by the same infusion line. - DO NOT mix with alkaline drugs or solutions, in particular 5-fluorouracil, folinic acid preparations containing trometamol as an excipients and trometamol salts of other drugs.
-Alkaline drugs or solutions will adversely effect the stability of oxaliplatin.
+Alkaline drugs or solutions will adversely affect the stability of oxaliplatin.

-Instruction for use with folinic acid (FA) (as calcium folinate or disodium folinate)
+Instruction for use with folinic acid (as calcium folinate or disodium folinate)

-Oxaliplatin 85 mg/m2 intravenous infusion in 250 to 500 mL of glucose 5 % solution is given at the same time as folinic acid (FA) intravenous infusion in glucose 5 % solution, over 2 to 6 hours, using a Y-line placed immediately before the site of infusion.
+Oxaliplatin 85 mg/m2 intravenous infusion in 250 to 500 ml of glucose 5 % solution is given at the same time as folinic acid intravenous infusion in glucose 5 % solution, over 2 to 6 hours, using a Y-line placed immediately before the site of infusion.

-These two medical products should not be combined in the same infusion bag.
-Folinic acid must not contain trometamol as an excipient and must only be diluted using isotonic glucose 5% solution, never in alkaline solutions or sodium chloride or chloride containing solutions.
+These two medicinal products should not be combined in the same infusion bag.
+Folinic acid must not contain trometamol as an excipient and must only be diluted using isotonic glucose 5 % solution, never in alkaline solutions or sodium chloride or chloride containing solutions.

-Instructions for use with 5-fluorouracil
+Instruction for use with 5-fluorouracil (5FU)

-Oxaliplatin should always be administered before fluoropyrimidines - i.e., 5-fluorouracil.
-After oxaliplatin administration, flush the line and then administer 5-fluorouracil.
+Oxaliplatin should always be administered before fluoropyrimidines - i.e. 5-fluorouracil (5-FU).
+After oxaliplatin administration, flush the line and then administer 5-fluorouracil (5-FU).